Pynenc models every task invocation as a finite-state machine. The file

 pynenc status render --format svg

-This article uses that graph to explain two design choices:
+This article uses that graph to explain three design choices:

 - What does the state machine buy us?

 The short answer: the state machine is a feature that follows from pynenc’s backend portability goal.
-The recovery states are where that design becomes visible.
+The ownership states are where that design becomes visible.

 The states, briefly